Pregnancy is a physically challenging period for women.

 The ideal mattress will hug the body tightly to help support and straighten the spine, and relieve pain and discomfort.

-Even the birth, it is important to sleep on a quality mattress that will support the back, since it takes time until the spine straightens back and the center of gravity of the body changes with the birth of the baby and the return of the abdomen to a more natural state.
+Even after the birth, it is important to sleep on a quality mattress that will support the back, since it takes time until the spine straightens back and the center of gravity of the body changes with the birth of the baby and the return of the abdomen to a more natural state.

 Also, mattresses with isolation from movement and technology that generates minimal noise can be of great value to couples, since pregnant women do not usually sleep continuously, move a lot until they find a good position and even get up to the toilet several times a night.